turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 <section class="call-to-action">
 ## Warm Up

+**On Your Own**
 Open [this repository](https://github.com/turingschool-examples/first-unit-tests), then:
 * Read the README, and follow the `Getting Started` steps.
 * Run the `npm test` command in your terminal and explore at the result.
-* Open up the `functions-test.js` file, and read every line, out loud, using all of the terms of art that you can.
+* Open up the `functions-test.js` file, and read every line, using all of the terms of art that you can.

+**Discuss With Your Group:**
 * What do you notice about this file?
 What does it seem like this file is doing?
-* What peices of code are clear in their purpose?
+* Which pieces of code are clear in their purpose?
 What is unclear?
 * What sort of functionality is being tested?
 </section>